 Exercise Doesn’t Do Depression

-At Mountain Trek we know how exercise contributes to fitness and weight loss– we’ve built our program around it.
+At Mountain Trek we know how exercise contributes to fitness and weight loss – we’ve built our program around it.
 We’ve also been witness to the stress release and mood elevation experienced with every guest that comes through the Mountain Trek program.

 Prescriptions vs. An Active Life

 There is a growing backlash against looking for a cure to depression in a prescription bottle alone.
 With new research showing that antidepressants can actually cause depression, many are turning to natural and holistic solutions.
-Dr. Peter Breggin, Harvard-trained psychiatrist points this out in his article on antidepressants:
+Dr. Peter Breggin, a Harvard-trained psychiatrist points this out in his article on antidepressants:

 It has been apparent for many years that chronic exposure to SSRI antidepressants frequently makes people feel apathetic or less engaged in their lives, and ultimately more depressed.